-But let us imagine we have a multiplier of 1.20, where I get 20% return every year.
+But let us imagine we have a multiplier of 1.20, where I get a 20% return every year.
 And then, you go on year after year, you get to an incredible amount.
 Is this possible?
 Is that really possible to any extent with any kind of approach?
 No, it isn’t.
-Markets cannot accept, always, the amount of contracts you need to do so.
-If you have a method that trades, for example the DAX, with one contract you can easily trade it.
+Markets cannot accept, always, the number of contracts you need to do so.
+If you have a method that trades, for example, the DAX, with one contract you can easily trade it.
 With two, you still can.
-If you go and trade with 30 contracts, then you start to have real problems because you start being so important into that market with your 30 contracts that you have a certain influence, not on the overall direction, but in the specific moment you enter or exit, you cause some turbulence there.
+If you go and trade with 30 contracts, then you start to have real problems because you start being so important into that market with the 30 contracts that you have a certain influence, not on the overall direction, but in the specific moment you enter or exit, you cause some turbulence there.

 So actually, you will never get the same fills you get with one contract when you enter with 30.
 And this applies to any market.
 Of course, there are markets which are very, very liquid.
 And you can trade very, very big—but never too big because there is still a limit.
 Everywhere, there is a limit.
 And I made some maths.
-And if I can easily trade a $1 million account with my systems, I could do it also with $10 million account.
+And if I can easily trade a $1 million account with my systems, I could do it also with a $10 million account.
 But if I start thinking of trading a $100 million account with the same set of systems, I know I will get trouble.
 And what kind of trouble?
-If I aim at such a performance or even less—let’s imagine the institutional word—they might be satisfied with 12% return, okay? $100 million, you have to look at how much you have to make.
+If I aim at such performance or even less—let’s imagine the institutional word—they might be satisfied with a 12% return, okay? $100 million, you have to look at how much you have to make.
 And to make those numbers, most of the markets I’m trading will not be liquid enough.
 Or, let’s change it a bit, they will not offer the same conditions they offer today with a single contract or a double or a three-contract trade you are placing.
 And that’s a problem.

 You can say you can scale entries.
 So, because you have to enter with 100 contracts, okay, you enter with 10 now, 10 a couple of minutes later, now 10 again a couple of minutes later and so on.
 If you go for a long-run, long-term trend following, you don’t mind entering a bit now and a bit in 10 minutes.
 But if you have a position that might last 2 hours, those 10 minutes are important in the 2 hours.
 In the time horizon of your trade, they are very important and they might change, heavily, the outcome of the trade.
 So actually, you can trade to infinite level with your methods, with your systems.